open-power-ref-design/cluster-genesis/docs/Dev-Guide.rst

 File Format Validation
 ~~~~~~~~~~~~~~~~~~~~~~

-Ensure that each text file is in *unix* mode where each line is terminated by a
+Ensure that each text file is in *unix* mode where lines are terminated by a
 linefeed::

     cluster-genesis$ tox -e file-format